ldsouza/ldsouza.github.io/_posts/2016-12-12-getting-started-with-microsoft-teams.md

 Click the Settings button and Themes to select a theme of your liking.
 In this example, I will change to a Dark Theme.

 Click the notification settings to configure how you want to be notified when someone mentions you, the team or a channel and when someone sends you a direct message.

+### Set Availability

+click Do not disturn will prevent any Pop-ups from coming in Microsoft Teams.

 ### Creating Teams and Channels